mountain-valley/advanced-deep-learning/vqvae/README.md

 # VQVAE Project Instructions

 This project implements and compares Variational Autoencoder (VAE), Vector Quantized VAE (VQVAE), Custom VQVAE, and Finite Scalar Quantization (FSQ) models on the STL10 dataset.
-Follow the steps below to run the experiments sequentially and generate the required outputs.
+Please note that this lab is designed to teach about VAEs, VQ-VAEs, and other quantization techniques.
+It may be slightly different or use different techniques than the original VQ-VAE paper due to stability and simplicity considerations.

 ## Prerequisites
 - This lab comes with just the necessary code structure and some parts of the implementation.
 You will need to fill in the missing parts as indicated in the code files.
-- To get started navigate to the project directory and run `uv init` to set up the environment.
-- Use `uv run src/main.py --data` on the login node initially just to download the dataset.
+- To get started navigate to the project directory and run `uv run src/main.py --data` on the login node initially just to download the dataset and modules.
 - You are welcome to complete this lab wherever you like (e.g., your local machine, Google Colab, or the ORC cluster).
 - To run on the ORC cluster, you can submit jobs by running: `sbatch submit.sh`.
 Make sure to adjust the script for the different experiments if necessary.